St. Hedwig's Cathedral: History and architecture

 After the Kristallnacht pogroms that took place on the night of 9–10 November 1938, Bernhard Lichtenberg, a canon of the cathedral chapter of St. Hedwig since 1931, prayed publicly for Jews at evening prayer.
 Lichtenberg was later jailed by the Nazis and died on the way to the concentration camp at Dachau.

 In 1965, Blessed Bernhard Lichtenberg's remains were transferred to the crypt at St. Hedwig's Cathedral.

 The cathedral was severely damaged by Allied bombing in an air raid on 1 March 1943.
 Only the damaged shell of the building was left standing.
 Reconstruction started in 1952 and on 1 November 1963, All Saints' Day, the new high altar was consecrated by the Bishop of Berlin, Alfred Cardinal Bengsch.

 Between 1949 and 1990, St. Hedwig's was in East Berlin, under the control of the East German government.

 The cathedral closed for major renovations on 1 September 2018.
 The relics of Bl.
-Bernhard Lichtenberg have been transferred to the crypt of Maria Regina Martyrum during the time of the cathedral's renovation.
+Bernhard Lichtenberg have been transferred to the crypt of Maria Regina Martyrum during the cathedral's renovation.
+The church of St. Joseph in Wedding is the interim location for pontifical masses.
+A focal point of the renovations is a hemispherical altar composed of small stones from around the diocese collected by parishioners, based on an idea proposed by Austrian artist Leo Zogmayer.
+The two-story interior of 1963, with a wide gallery and an awkwardly narrow opening down to the chancel, was divided into two floors, with the new church interior on the upper level.